omar-hanafy/dart_helper_utils/README.md

 ## NumberFormat
 #### on String
+- `numberFormat`: Returns a `NumberFormat` object based on the string pattern.
-- `tryToNumFormatted`: Tries to parse the string to a number with the given pattern and locale.
+- `try/toNumFormatted`: Parses the string to a number with the given pattern and locale.
-- `tryToIntFormatted`: Tries to parse the string to an integer with the given pattern and locale.
+- `try/toIntFormatted`: Parses the string to an integer with the given pattern and locale.
-- `tryToDoubleFormatted`: Tries to parse the string to a double with the given pattern and locale.
+- `try/toDoubleFormatted`: Parses the string to a double with the given pattern and locale.
+- `numberFormat`: Creates a `NumberFormat` object using the string as the pattern, along with the given locale.
-- `toNumFormatted`: Parses the string to a number with the given pattern and locale.
+- `symbolCurrencyFormat`: Creates a `NumberFormat` object as currency using the string as the currency symbol, along with the given locale and optional decimal digits.
-- `toIntFormatted`: Parses the string to an integer with the given pattern and locale.
+- `simpleCurrencyFormat`: Creates a `NumberFormat` object as simple currency using the string as the currency name, along with the given locale.
-- `toDoubleFormatted`: Parses the string to a double with the given pattern and locale.
+- `compactCurrencyFormat`: Creates a `NumberFormat` object as compact simple currency using the string as the currency name, along with the given locale.

 #### on Num
 - `formatAsCurrency`: Formats the number as currency with the given locale, symbol, and decimal digits.